 The blue jay is the national bird of Canada.

-Singapore - Nectarium
+Singapore - Sunflower

-The nectar is a bird of Singapore.
+The sunbird is the bird of Singapore.

 Uganda - Crowned Crane